 Tat-Fit

-This Challenge aims to develop a method that allows tamoxifen to be added to rodent chow without changing its palatability or consumption by the animals.
+This Challenge aimed to develop a method that allows tamoxifen to be added to rodent chow without changing its palatability or consumption by the animals.
 The method must not alter the nutritional value of the food and the final product must be affordable and permit the addition of tamoxifen to the food by researchers and animal care staff.

 Challenges briefing webinar